diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2026-01-03-company-types.md

 <figure><a href="/assets/img/company-types/b2b_b2c.svg"><img src="/assets/img/company-types/b2b_b2c.svg"></a></figure>

 Hi there!
 A lot has already been written about the differences between working at a startup and working at a large company.
-However, there is another important difference that is often disregarded by candidates, but that is nonetheless very important.
-The differences between working at a **Business-to-Business (B2B)** or a **Business-to-Customer (B2C)** company can be as important for your decision on your next workplace as the size of it.
+However, there is another important difference that is often disregarded by candidates, but that is nonetheless very important: **Business-to-Business (B2B)** vs **Business-to-Customer (B2C)**.
+The business model of a company can be as important for your decision of your next workplace as the size of it.

 Each company is obviously different from each other, and there are exception to all rules.
 However, depending on its size and the type of clients they have, it's possible to identify some patterns.
+Having worked across some of these environments, a few things stand out.

 -----